Air-Bearing Record Players

 Then along came compact discs, which even the youngest readers may need to have explained (just go ahead and Google it!).
 CDs were only recorded on one side (so you didn’t have to flip them over to hear the rest of the recording), they didn’t scratch or warp (in theory) and offered “better” digital sound.
 They could even be used in portable players and in cars.
 All this essentially made record players obsolete.

 The Science of Sound Waves

-That brings us back to air bearings, and the question of why someone would pay tens of thousands of dollars for an air bearing record player?
+That brings us back to air-bearings, and the question of why someone would pay tens of thousands of dollars for an air-bearing record player?
 I’m told by true audiophiles that it’s because analog sound has better quality than digital as it is smoother to the ear.
-Whereas digital sound is a lot of little bits of broken sounds that our brain has to fill in the spaces in between to blend, analog is continuous natural sound allowing the brain to just relax and enjoy the music.
+Whereas digital sound is a lot of little bits of broken sounds that our brain has to fill in the spaces between to blend, analog is continuous natural sound allowing the brain to just relax and enjoy the music.

 A rotary air bearing with a high-quality direct drive brings out the best in sound quality because it provides very precise rotational motion and speed control.
 With a vacuum platen and a weighted center mount the record is held down extremely flat for the truest sound reproduction.